chenzhihuii/mlflow-project/README.md

 # mlflow
-A simple mlflow project for MK MLOps
+A simple mlflow project for MLOps practice subject